isabella232/journeys.en/help/using/api/capping.md

 snippet: y
 ---

-# Capping API
+# Working with Capping API

 ## Introduction

 Journey Orchestration's APIs support 5000 event/seconds but some external systems or API could not have an equivalent throughput.
 That's why Journey Orchestration comes with a dedicated feature called Capping API to monitor and limit the rate that we impose to external systems.
-For example, ...système de réservation pour hotel, il scale moins donc pour le protéger on place un seuil à 2000/s

 During a datasource configuration, you will define a connection to a system to retrieve additional information that will be used in your journeys, or for an action definition, you will configure connection of a third-party system to send messages or API calls.
 Each time an API call is performed by Journey, the capping API is queryied, the call comes through the API engine.
 If there is a limit defined, the call is rejected and the external system will not be overloaded.